boblogdev/stargate_quiz/assets/docs/testing.md

 The following is the result of the automated testing conducted in Lighthouse for the Mobile version of the website:
 ![Lighthouse Desktop Results](./images/lh_test_results_mobile.webp "Lighthouse Test Results")

+An interesting note on the Lighthouse Testing.
+I tested this locally using VSCode IDE and a Python3 -m http.server.

+Whilst hosted locally the scores were slightly worse than hosted via Git Pages.
+There alot of factors that come into this however(Google even tells us this) I still thought it would be quicker locally.

 ### Functional Testing